Detection of Asymmetry in the Narrow Fe Ka Emission Line in MCG-5-23-16 with Chandra

 A Deep Study of the Nonstellar Variability in A0620-00

 The state of quiescence in black hole X-ray binaries (BHXBs) remains poorly understood due to their low luminosities, which make them challenging to detect and study.
 For my senior thesis, under the guidance of Prof. Charles Bailyn, I focused on the binary system A0620-00, the prototypical quiescent BHXB.
 Using over 17 years of SMARTS photometric data, the longest dataset available for a quiescent BHXB, I discovered preliminary evidence that the nonstellar emission from A0620-00 originates from both the accretion disk and a second source co-rotating with the companion star around the black hole.
 Additionally, I confirmed that the orbital period and period decay constant p-dot are consistent with values reported in the literature.
-This research is ongoing throughout the summer.
+We also discovered that the binary system exhibits nonstellar timescales of variability ~40 days and shorter across all 17+ years of the SMARTS dataset, with additional timescales of variability appearing temporarily across certain years.

 An Alternative Explanation for the Great Oxygenation Event (GOE): Weathering of Rocks Containing Minerals with Peroxy Bonds